Michael-Sepulveda/MichaelS_BSE_Portfolio/index.md

 # Mechanical Hexapod
 I built a mechanical hexapod, capable of movement through a remote control.
 18 motors provide 3 different points of rotation on each leg.
 All the motors are wired into a central PCB, which coordinates the movement of the legs.
 Throughout this project I learned about soldering techniques, taking apart pre-made components, and the importance of clean wiring.
+The robot uses the freenove hexapod robot library in order to control movement, and is wirelessly controlled from a custom app.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|